Ready to Start Therapy for a Better Life

 If you are looking for an experienced therapist and are ready to start therapy, then please feel free to contact me and see how I may be of help.

 I offer daytime and evening appointments.
-If you are ready to start therapy, I can be reached at 707-216-1952 or send me an email here.
-I look forward to speaking with you!
+If you are ready to start therapy, I can be reached by email here.
+I look forward to connecting with you!

 Also, you can follow me on Facebook or Instagram to ensure you are always up to date on my posts, articles, and events.
 For Wise Girl Workshops posts, check out Instagram and Facebook.